When only part of the breast is removed, it is called breast-conserving surgery. It is also known as a lumpectomy or

-The surgeon removes the tumour and some of the healthy tissue around it, so you can keep as much of your breast as possible.
-This will leave a scar, and may change the size and shape of the breast and the position of the nipple.
+The surgeon removes the tumour and some of the healthy tissue around it, so that you can keep as much of your breast as possible.
+The operation will leave a scar, and may change the size and shape of the breast and the position of the nipple.

 A pathologist looks at the tissue under a microscope to check for an area of healthy cells around the cancer – known as a clear margin.

 - the size and grade of the cancer

 - whether there are cancer cells near the edge (margin) of the removed breast tissue

 - whether the cells are hormone receptor positive and/or HER2 positive or triple negative, unless this has already been reported on the core biopsy results

 - whether the cancer has spread to any lymph nodes.

-The pathology report will help guide further treatment.
-If cancer cells are close to the edge of the removed tissue (an involved or positive margin), there is a greater chance of the cancer returning.
+The pathology report will guide your doctors on what other treatment may be best for you.
+If there are cancer cells found close to the edge of the removed tissue (which is called an involved or positive margin), there is a higher risk of the cancer returning.
 You may need to have further surgery for more tissue to be removed (called a re-excision or wider excision).
 Your doctor may also suggest that you have a mastectomy.

-After breast-conserving surgery, you will generally be recommended to have radiation therapy to destroy any cancer cells that may be left in the breast or armpit, and to help keep the cancer from coming back.
-In some cases, radiation therapy is not required.
+After breast-conserving surgery, you’ll usually have radiation therapy to destroy any cancer cells that may be left in the breast or armpit.